cmlykke/rime-liuma/instructions/TUTORIAL.md

 The most common 5.000 was picked as a target because it provided a good balance between coverage and the number of extra rules that needs to be menorized.
 If the target had been 6.000 or greater, Liuma would have been significantly harder to learn without much extra benefit.
+Suppose you want to write characters among the 6.000 most common:

-For example, for singlified characters and using Liumajian, these are the only characters among the most common 6.000 where you have to scroll to see them when using the Liuma 4-codes:
+For singlified characters and using Liumajian, these are the only characters among the most common 6.000 where you have to scroll to see them when using the Liuma 4-codes:
 (Using the frequency list here: https://lingua.mtsu.edu/chinese-computing/statistics/char/list.php?Which=MO)